Shading the eternal flow

 In front of them, a vast entity took shape from shadows and light.
 Unlike other cosmic entities they had encountered, this one had no definite form.
 It seemed to be pure energy, but lacked the dynamism that the other forces of the Multiverse had.

 “I am the Shadow of the Eternal Flux,” came a deep, cold voice that seemed to come from all directions at once.
 "I am stagnation, the end of all transition.
-I am the ultimate answer of Creation and Destruction.”
+I am the final answer of Creation and Destruction."

 MaRa felt a cold shiver.
 "What are you really?
 How could you stay hidden for so long?"